Team Ampersand. That’s our clients’ affectionate nickname for Lyons & Sucher.

-up there in the corner?
-It represents the talented team of people that comprise
+See it right up there in the corner?
+It brands the talented team pf people

-Lyons & Sucher.
+who work together, for you.
 Designers.
 Writers.
 Videographers.
 Digital Marketers.
-Project

 Jane Lyons, Partner